ros2/ros2_documentation/source/Contributing-To-ROS.rst

    * Official Open Robotics events: `View the calendar <https://calendar.google.com/calendar/u/0/embed?src=agf3kajirket8khktupm9go748@group.calendar.google.com&ctz=Etc%2FUTC/>`_

-* Host an online community group event: `Fill in the form to add your event to the calendar <https://bit.ly/OSRFCalendarForm/>`_
+* Host an online community group event: `Fill in the form to add your event to the calendar <https://bit.ly/OSRFCalendarForm/>`_ (QUESTION FOR THE REVIEWER: Is there someone or a channel people can contact if they are thinking of doing this, but need a bit of guidance or support?
+If so, can we link to that here?)

-* Host a local meet-up: `Fill in the form to add your event to the calendar <https://bit.ly/OSRFCalendarForm/>`_
+* Host a local meet-up: `Fill in the form to add your event to the calendar <https://bit.ly/OSRFCalendarForm/>`_ (QUESTION FOR THE REVIEWER: Is there someone or a channel people can contact if they are thinking of doing this, but need a bit of guidance or support?
+If so, can we link to that here?)

 * Join discussion groups and chats: